 Class 12 Physics NCERT Solutions Current Electricity Important Questions

-The car has a storage battery with an emf of 12 V. 0.4Ω is the internal resistance of the battery, what is the maximum current that can be drawn from the battery?
+The car has a storage battery with an emf of 12 V and internal resistance 0.4Ω.
+Calculate the maximum current that can be extracted from the battery?

-Given that Emf of the battery, E = 12 V
+The EMF of the battery is given as E = 12 V

-The Maximum current drawn from the battery is given by = I
+The amount of maximum current drawn from the battery is given by = I

 According to Ohm’s law,